zlatozar/study-paip/ch00/Readme.md

 Within a destructuring parameter list, a simple parameter name can be replaced with a nested parameter list.
 The parameters in the nested parameter list will take their values from the elements of the expression that would have been bound to the parameter the list replaced.
-For instance, you can replace `var-and-range` with a list `(var start end)`, and the three elements of the list will automatically be destructured into those three parameters.
-Hm, but _what is_ `body`?
-Typically `body` parameters are used to hold a _list_ _of forms_(functions logic implementation) that make up the body of the macro.
+For instance, you can replace ```var-and-range``` with a list ```(var start end)```, and the three elements of the list will automatically be destructured into those three parameters.
+Hm, but _what is_ ```body```?

+It tells the macro expander "Give me all remaining expressions in the macro in a list."
+More strictly it holds a _list of forms_(functions logic implementation) that make up the body of the macro.
 Here is a good example that clearly points where is the `body`:

 ```cl
 (defmacro define (name-and-parameters &rest body)